Professor Alan MarsdenHead of Department, Professor of Computational Musicology

 I am interested in scientific and mathematical approaches to music, not because I think music can be reduced to formulae—I believe it cannot—but because we learn a lot in the attempt.
 Furthermore, with computer tools, a systematic approach allows us to do interesting musical things.
-Since July 2004, I have been editor of the leading journal in the area of scientific, systematic and technological research in music, the Journal of New Music Research.
+From 2004 to 2021, I was editor of the leading journal in the area of scientific, systematic and technological research in music, the Journal of New Music Research.

 My principal research objective is to develop computational systems which allow us to reach a deeper understanding of how music presents an aural environment which captivates a listener's attention.
 To this end, I have developed software which implements some aspects of Schenkerian theory (a quasi-grammatical theory of music which reveals underlying hierarchical structures).
 I am also interested in computational methods which allow us to extract information or test theories on large datasets of music, whether in the form or audio recordings or representations of scores.

 I am interested in extending some of these computational techniques to the study of visual art, in particular through the application of information theory.

 Computational musicology, music information retrieval, intelligent music software systems, formal music theory, digital arts research